 Academic Support

 A summary of progress and attendance is sent home every term and students, parents and carers are invited to several events across the year.
 These include review days with tutors and progress evenings with subject departments.
-Departments also conduct progress reviews and support is available with regards to time management, study skills and revision techniques.

 Students with Additional Needs